houbie/sam-example-app/README.md

 With the _AWS Toolkit_ plugin, you can view/update lambda's, S3 files, cloudwatch logs...

 ## Managing your Python setup
+Note: still have to try out [PDM](https://pdm.fming.dev/), which works like npm.
+Maybe better then what's described below.

 There are lots of ways to install Python and the required tools.
 I had the best experience by installing _pyenv_ and _Poetry_ directly on my dev machine:
 * Install _pyenv_ via the [installer](https://github.com/pyenv/pyenv-installer) (or the [Windows version](https://github.com/pyenv-win/pyenv-win))